patreilly/amazon-nova-samples/customization/SageMakerUilts/SageMakerJobsMonitoring/README.md

 ## SageMaker Training Job Progress
 This tool enables users to learn more about the training details for SageMaker Training Jobs.
-Specifically, users can the following (depending on training job status):
+Specifically, users can learn the following (depending on training job status):
 * Approximations for how long training is expected to take for in-progress jobs
 * Job failure reason
 * Total training time of completed jobs